Bondoc, Mesosiderite-B4

 The story of the Bondoc mesosiderite is a remarkable one.
 An easy-to-read version can be found here: Al Mitterling’s Nininger Moment #27 …

-There’s not much on Brenham in the bulletin, but I was able to track down this paper describing the excavation of the …
+There’s not much on Brenham in the Meteoritical Bulletin, but I was able to track down this paper describing the excavation of …

 The Dalgaranga crater was first described in 1938 by E.S.
 Simpson.
 It had been discovered by a local rancher some fifteen years …